While working as a MEMS engineer, I occasionally saw peculiar features

 423-432, 1999)

-Toyoichi Tanaka at MIT studied gels of
+Toyoichi Tanaka, also at MIT, studied gels of

 acrylamide and the effect of osmotic